aditya345-coder/Game-dev/README.md

-# Coin Collector Game
+# Jungle Run

 ## Overview

-The Coin Collector Game is a simple 2D game created using Java AWT and Swing.
+The Jungle Run Game is a simple 2D game created using Java AWT and Swing.
 The objective of the game is to control a player who can move left or right to collect coins and increase the score.
 The game is designed to be fun and easy to play, suitable for all ages.

 ## Features
  * Player Movement: Control the player using keyboard inputs to move left or right.